dataclass-cauldron/dataclass-witch/docs/wiz_cli.rst

 The CLI Tool
 ============

-The ``wiz`` command provides a companion CLI tool for the Dataclass Mage, which further simplifies interaction with the Python ``dataclasses`` module.
+The ``wiz`` command provides a companion CLI tool for the Dataclass Witch, which further simplifies interaction with the Python ``dataclasses`` module.

 Getting help::